LATIN AMERICAN STUDIES PROGRAM

 Marked by a past of colonialism, dependency, and revolutions, today Latin America is a region that with its diversity and multiculturalism represents the globalized world.
 Our program offers students tools and experiences that will allow them to explore Latin America.

 The main goal of the Latin American Studies program is to provide Villanova students with an innovative, interdisciplinary curriculum that allows them to explore and study Latin America in depth.
-Offering a balanced and creative combination of language courses, comparative global courses, experiential learning, methodological and writing courses, and a great variety of electives offered through the departments of Sociology and Criminology, Political Science, History, Geography and the Environment, Theology and Religious Studies, Philosophy, and Romance Languages and Literatures, the major and minor in Latin American Studies are designed to teach students complementary disciplinary approaches to understand the diversity, uniqueness and complexity of Latin America.
+Offering a balanced and creative combination of language courses, comparative global courses, experiential learning, methodological and writing courses, and a great variety of electives offered through the departments of Sociology and Criminology, Political Science, History, Geography and the Environment, Theology and Religious Studies, Philosophy, and Spanish, the major and minor in Latin American Studies are designed to teach students complementary disciplinary approaches to understand the diversity, uniqueness and complexity of Latin America.

 WHY LATIN AMERICAN STUDIES?